clairvy/terraform_from_gcp/README.md

 # import from gcp

-* make tf file
+* make tf file to import
-* show original data
+* show command to import
+* show property to merge to tf file from output of plan

 ## supported resources